WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 - Wear something you’re comfortable in.
 Don’t grab your dress shirt from the back of your closet that you never wear.

 Changes.
-I typically recommend bringing two different outfits.
+I typically recommend bringing two different outfits for full sessions.
+Mini sessions do not include a change.
 Often couples will bring one that is casual and one that is formal.
 Overall, it’s most important that you bring clothing choices that express you.
 If you don’t wear business suits on a regular basis, don’t bring a business suit.
 The images document who you are during this time of your life, so bring clothing options that help tell that story.When trying to narrow down what to wear for your engagement session and are stumped stumped, bring a few different changes and I will help you choose.
 You are also welcome to bring only one outfit if you desire.

 Accessories Yes.
 Bring hats, scarves, jackets, dogs…anything that helps tell your story.

 Want to bring your dog?
-If your dog is very special to you and you want him in your photos, yes, let’s do it.
-I do ask that bribe a friend to along to care for the dog when we aren’t photographing with him.
-Having the dog chained or sitting in the car can more often than not cause a lot of stress on you.
+If you are doing a full session you are welcome to bring a dog along.
+However, I do require that you ask a friend to come with and care for the dog when we aren’t photographing with her.
+We will use the dog for approximately 10 minutes.
+Having your pet chained up or sitting in the car more often than not cause a lot of stress on you.
 Stress is something I can’t photoshop out of an image.